Fluid-Glass-Jamming Rheology of Soft Active Brownian Particles

-In the fluid regime, one can access the linear viscosity by applying small enough shear and, in equilibrium, it should correspond to the one given by the Green-Kubo (GK) relation $ \eta_{GK} = \frac{V}{k_BT}\int_0^\infty\mathrm dt\,\langle\sigma_{\alpha\beta}(t)\sigma_{\alpha\beta}(0)\rangle_0\,, $ for $\alpha\neq\beta$, where $\langle*\rangle_0$ denotes an average over the unperturbed ($\dot{\gamma}=0$) equilibrium distribution.
-As shown in Fig. \ref{fig:GK-viscosity}, the shear viscosity $\eta_0$ extracted from the low $\dot{\gamma}$ plateau in the flow curves in Fig. \ref{fig:flow-curves}(c) matches $\eta_{GK}$, measured from the GK relation by direct integration of the equilibrium stress correlation function.
+In the fluid regime, the linear viscosity at low shear and $\mathrm{Pe}=0$ corresponds to the one given by the Green--Kubo (GK) relation $ \eta_{GK} = \frac{V}{k_BT}\int_0^\infty\mathrm dt\,\langle\sigma_{\alpha\beta}(t)\sigma_{\alpha\beta}(0)\rangle_0\,, $ for $\alpha\neq\beta$, where $\langle*\rangle_0$ denotes an average over the unperturbed ($\dot{\gamma}=0$) equilibrium distribution.
+As shown in Fig.~\ref{fig:GK-viscosity}, the shear viscosity $\eta_0$ extracted from the low $\dot{\gamma}$ plateau in the flow curves in Fig.~\ref{fig:flow-curves}(c) matches $\eta_{GK}$, measured from the GK relation by direct integration of the equilibrium stress correlation function.
 In the presence of activity, GK relations do not need to hold anymore, although extensions of linear response theory to active systems have recently been proposed \cite{cengio2019linear-response, solon2019response, cengio2021fluctuation-dissipation, dadhichi2022time}, providing GK relations involving steady-state correlation functions \cite{cengio2019linear-response, cengio2021fluctuation-dissipation}.
-Here we apply the same procedure in the presence of activity, thus replacing equilibrium by steady-state stress correlations, and find a good agreement between $\eta_0$ and $\eta_{GK}$ if we replace $T$ in the GK expression by an effective temperature $T_{\mathrm{eff}}=T(\mathrm{Pe}+1)$, see Fig. \ref{fig:GK-viscosity}.
+Here we apply the same procedure in the presence of activity, thus replacing equilibrium by steady-state stress correlations, and find a good agreement between $\eta_0$ and $\eta_{GK}$ if we replace $T$ in the GK expression by an effective temperature $T_{\mathrm{eff}}=T(\mathrm{Pe}+1)$, which is again different from the ideal-gas expectation $T_{\mathrm{eff}}=\mu D_a$, see Fig.~\ref{fig:GK-viscosity}.
 In all cases, $\eta_0$ increases with $\phi$ and eventually diverges at $\phi_G$, providing yet another estimate for the onset of solidity.
-In dilute conditions, we find that the GK viscosity grows like $\sim\phi^2$ (inset of Fig. \ref{fig:GK-viscosity}), as predicted in \cite{batchelor1972determination-of-bulk-stress-in-a-suspension-of-spherical-particles} for dilute Brownian suspensions: $\eta/\eta_0 = 1 + 2.5\phi + 7.6\phi^2$.
-We only observe the $\phi^2$ contributions, as there is no solvent in our system.
+In dilute conditions, we find that the GK viscosity grows like $\sim\phi^2$ (inset of Fig.~\ref{fig:GK-viscosity}), as predicted for dilute Brownian suspensions: $\eta/\eta_0 = 1 + 2.5\phi + 7.6\phi^2$ \cite{batchelor1972determination-of-bulk-stress-in-a-suspension-of-spherical-particles}.
+We only observe the $\phi^2$ contribution, as there is no solvent in our system.